WynneMoss/Moss_amphibian_eDNA/README.md

 (5) Reformatted datasets with amphibian detection data from field, qPCR, and meatbarcoding

-(6) Scripts for statistical analysis
+(6) Scripts for data re-formatting and analysis